okothmax/okothmax/README.md

 # 💫 About Me:
-🔭 I’m a Software Engineer | BI Developer | Analyst<br>👯 I’m looking to collaborate on Enterprise Software in Fintech<br>💬 Ask me anything about SWE<br>⚡ I'm a gamer; God of War
+🔭 I’m a Software Engineer | BI Developer | Analyst<br>👯 I’m looking to collaborate on Enterprise Software<br>💬 Ask me anything about SWE<br>⚡ I'm a gamer; God of War

 ## 🌐 Socials: